bmanville3/powerstats/README.md

 ## Running Python Files

-It is recommend to run all files in this [`powerstats/src/`](./src/) directory with the `-m` flag.
+It is recommend to run all files in this [`powerstats/src/`](./src/) as a module from the `powerstats/` directory.
 Python's module resolver can be frustrating sometimes when you try to run something directly.
 Running `python src/main.py` is almost certainly going to throw errors about not finding a package.
 To fix this, run `python -m src.main`.
-It is recommended to run all files in this directory from the `powerstats/` directory.

-The scripts in [`powerstats/scripts/`](./scripts/) should be directly runnable with `python {script_name}`.
-It is recommended to run these files directly in the `powerstats/scripts/` directory without the `-m` flag.

 ## Getting started

 ### The Main File
-[`powerstats/src/main.py`](./src/main.py) is the main runner for this project.
-Please resort to it for running all analyses.
-Pass the `--help` flag when running it to see what all can be done.
-It is recommended to run it like `python -m src.main` from the `powerstats/` directory.
+[`powerstats/src/main.py`](./src/main.py) is the main runner for this project and has a CLI explaining components of the project.
+Please resort to it for running all analyses (run `python -m src.main --help` from `powerstats/` for help).

 ### Getting the dataset
 The dataset can be found at [https://openpowerlifting.gitlab.io/opl-csv/](https://openpowerlifting.gitlab.io/opl-csv/).
 For more information, see [`powerstats/data/README.md`](./data/README.md).
 For more links, see [`powerstats/data/raw/additional_links.md`](./data/raw/additional_links.md).

-### Scripts - Loading the Dataset
+### Loading the Dataset
-Besides from `main.py`, there are also some scripts at [`powerstats/scripts/`](./scripts/) that must be run.
-The main script that need to be ran is [`powerstats/scripts/cleaning_pipeline.py`](./scripts/cleaning_pipeline.py) to load the dataset.
-For more information on loading the dataset, see [`powerstats/data/README.md`](./data/README.md).
-For more information on scripts, see [`powerstats/scripts/README.md`](./scripts/README.md).
+ For information on loading the dataset, see [`powerstats/data/README.md`](./data/README.md).

 ### Dependencies